Castux/electronics/night_lamp/readme.md

 Familiarise yourself with the [NodeMCU documentation](https://nodemcu.readthedocs.io/en/release/getting-started/)

-These instructions are for MacOS, adapt as needed.
 The general steps are as follows:

-1. Flash the board with the NodeMCU firmware: the provided firmware `nodemcu-release-14-modules-2023-11-10-09-00-51-float.bin` should work just fine and contain all the necessary modules
+1. Flash the board with the NodeMCU firmware: the provided firmware `nodemcu-release-14-modules-2023-11-10-09-00-51-float.bin` should work just fine and contain all the necessary modules.
 2. Copy or rename `config-example.lua` into `config.lua`, and modify it as needed.
 In particular, put your WiFi information, your time difference with UTC in hours, and the pins you used for the LED and display.
+The `sla` entry is the I2C address of your display, which is usually printed on the circuit itself.
 See below for details on the rest of the config.
-3. Upload the all the Lua files in the root of the repository to the board using NodeMCU-Tool.
+3. Upload all the Lua files in the root of the repository to the board using NodeMCU-Tool.
 It should be as simple as `nodemcu-tool upload --port=/dev/ttyUSB0 *.lua`.
 You can find your device's port using `nodemcu-tool devices`

 ## Firmware

-If you need to rebuild the firmware, you can use the [cloud builder](https://nodemcu-build.com/).
+If for some reason you need to rebuild the firmware, you can use the [cloud builder](https://nodemcu-build.com/).
 The required modules (on top of the preselected ones) are:

 - bit
 - i2c